zextserg/django-custom-api/README.md

 # Django with custom Admin section and REST framework API

 ## Description
-It's a classic Django app for some "Diary" service, but with useful customisation for different use cases.
+It's a classic Django app for some "Diary" service, but with useful customisation for different use cases:
-In django Admin section it's for example - managing Many-To-Many relations in different ways, ability to Upload image/audio files through admin UI or through POST request as base64 value, and then ability to show images or listen audios in admin management system.
+- in django Admin section it's for example - managing Many-To-Many relations in different ways
+- ability to Upload image/audio files through admin UI or through POST request as base64 value, and then ability to show images or listen audios in admin section
-It's contains a djangorestframework API with representing of possible GET and POST requests to the service and with ability to test them on the main page.
+- it contains a djangorestframework API with representing of possible GET and POST requests to the service and with ability to test them on the main page
-Also it contains a django management command wich can be run as bash command.
+- also it contains a django management command wich can be run as bash command

 ## Diary app
 In Diary app every **Diary User** have several options how to fill his diary: